Trump's Personal Lawyer Says He The Paid Porn Star Who Claimed An Affair With Trump

 The New York Times first reported that Cohen admitted to playing Clifford.

-Cohen did not say in the statement if Trump had been aware of the payment, nor did he reveal the purpose of it.
+Cohen did not say if Trump had been aware of the payment, nor did he reveal the purpose of it.
 His statement Tuesday is the first time he has acknowledged involvement in the payment.

-In January, the Wall Street Journal reported that Clifford received the payment a month before the 2016 presidential election.
-The payment reportedly was part of a deal, reached between Cohen and Clifford's lawyers, that prevented her from discussing a sexual relationship with Trump.

 In Touch magazine later published a 2011 interview with Clifford in which she described, in detail, both an affair and years of contact with Trump.
 Clifford said in the interview that she had sex with Trump in 2006, just months after his wife Melania had given birth to their son Barron.
 She also said Trump told her she was "beautiful and smart just like his daughter."